 Dr. Richardson died on the 1st of April, 1965 while on vacation in Pompano Beach, Florida.
 Mrs. Richardson died on the 11th of April, 1975.
 They are buried at Riverview Cemetery in Wallaceburg.

-*His son, Dr. Stanley Jay Richardson also appears on the Chatham-Kent Physician Tribute website.
+*His son, Dr. Stanley Jay Richardson and his nephew Dr. Thomas Gordon Douglas Richardson also appear on the Chatham-Kent Physician Tribute website